-16.2 Employee is relieved of his/her position, and the documentation of the details leading to the decision to terminate is placed in the employee's file.

-16.2.2 This requires review and approval by the Senior Pastor/Head of Staff, the Personnel Committee, and in the case of Children's Corner Preschool, the Director of CCP.
+- 16.2.1 Employee is relieved of their position, and the documentation of the details leading to the decision to terminate is placed in the employee's file. - 16.2.2 This requires review and approval by the Senior Pastor/Head of Staff, the Personnel Committee, and in the case of Children's Corner Preschool, the Director of CCP.